emersonsmall/blast-app/README.md

 # BLAST App

+This repo was the final assignment for a cloud computing subject I completed.
+Manual setup of various AWS services is required, so it is not fully functional on its own.

-This application allows users to perform a BLAST search between two organisms.
+It allows users to perform a BLAST search between two organisms.
 It retrieves the necessary FASTA and GFF files from the NCBI Datasets API and runs an all-vs-all BLAST search to identify the most similar gene between the two species.

 ## Architecture